GR8505/NPL_Forecast_TrinidadTobago/README.md

 There are no clear patterns in the Residuals over time or Predicted values versus Residuals.
 The p-value from the Breusch-Pagan Test is not less than 0.05, therefore, we fail to reject the Null Hypothesis: Homoscedasticity is present.

-Model1 was compared with another model (Model2) which used Lagged Non-Performing Loans (LAG_NPL), M2 Money Supply – TT$ Million (M2) and Private Sector Credit – TT$ Million (CR_GROWTH) as predictors for NPL.
-While Model2 boasted a better goodness of fit (Adjusted R-Squared) and a lower Akaike Information Criterion (AIC) value compared to Model1, it violates just one of the OLS assumptions, which is no multicollinearity.
+Model 1 was compared with another model (Model 2) which used Lagged Non-Performing Loans (LAG_NPL), M2 Money Supply – TT$ Million (M2) and Private Sector Credit – TT$ Million (CR_GROWTH) as predictors for NPL.
+While Model 2 boasted a better goodness of fit (Adjusted R-Squared) and a lower Akaike Information Criterion (AIC) value compared to Model 1, it violates just one of the OLS assumptions, which is no multicollinearity.

 ---------------------------------------------------------------------------------------